Shuang0420/python-aiml/README.md

-python-aiml
+# python-aiml

 ***********

-This is a fork of the `PyAIML`_ Python AIML interpreter.
-It has been refactored to make it install and work in both Python 2.7 and Python 3.
+This is a fork of the [paulovn/python-aiml](https://github.com/paulovn/python-aiml) Python AIML interpreter.
+It has been refactored to make it

+1. support Chinese
+2. support both Python 2.7 and Python 3.

+Part of the idea and example are from [andelf/PyAIML](https://github.com/andelf/PyAIML/tree/9b46392935d223358f922c365a9ecb7ecbadc7ea)/.

-PyAIML is (c) Cort Stratton. *python-aiml* uses the same license as PyAIML (2-clause BSD), except for the ALICE AIML files taken from the `Free ALICE AIML set`_, which are licensed with the `LGPL`_ license.
+PyAIML is (c) Cort Stratton. *python-aiml* uses the same license as PyAIML (2-clause BSD), except for the ALICE AIML files taken from the [Free ALICE AIML set](https://code.google.com/archive/p/aiml-en-us-foundation-alice/), which are licensed with the [LGPL](http://www.gnu.org/licenses/lgpl.html) license.

 Scripts